-- SPCH-C 205 Introduction to Oral Interpretation (3 cr.)
+SPCH-C 205 Introduction to Oral Interpretation (3 cr.)
 Basic principles and practice in analysis and reading of selections from prose, poetry, and drama.
 Public presentation of programs.
+Lecture and recitation.

+SPCH-C 255 Social Media Strategies (3 cr.)
+This course provides students with an introduction to the history, theory, technology, and uses of social media.
+Students will explore the possibilities and limitations of social media and will have hands-on experience with several forms of social media technology.

-Lecture and recitation. - SPCH-C 281 Topics in Nonverbal Communication (1-3 cr.)
+SPCH-C 281 Topics in Nonverbal Communication (1-3 cr.)
 Explores the basic theories of nonverbal behavior and experientially focuses on the ways in which nonverbal codes combine and interact to satisfy important communication functions.
-May be repeated under different topics up to a total of 6 credit hours. - SPCH-C 300 Practicum (0-8 cr.)
+May be repeated under different topics up to a total of 6 credit hours.

+SPCH-C 300 Practicum (0-8 cr.)
 Practical experience in various departmental areas as selected by the student prior to registration, outlined in consultation with the instructor, and approved by the department.
 Must represent a minimum of 40 hours of practical experience per credit hour.
-A student shall take no more than a total of 9 credit hours of SPCH-C 300 and SPCH-S 398. - SPCH-C 305 Advanced Oral Interpretation (3 cr.)
-Continuation of SPCH-C 205. - SPCH-C 310 Rhetoric and Public Address (3 cr.)
+A student shall take no more than a total of 9 credit hours of SPCH-C 300 and SPCH-S 398.

+SPCH-C 305 Advanced Oral Interpretation (3 cr.)
+Continuation of SPCH-C 205.

+SPCH-C 310 Rhetoric and Public Address (3 cr.)
 P: SPCH-S 121 or equivalent.
 Development of theory of oral discourse; the influence of public address; historical and current problems in rhetoric of conflict, in freedom of speech, and in propaganda and persuasion.
-Lectures and oral reports. - SPCH-C 321 Persuasion (3 cr.)
+Lectures and oral reports.

+SPCH-C 321 Persuasion (3 cr.)
 P: SPCH-S 121 or equivalent.
 Motivational appeals in influencing behavior, psychological factors in speaker-audience relationship, principles and practice of persuasive speaking.
-Lecture and recitation. - SPCH-C 325 Interviewing Principles and Practices (3 cr.)
+Lecture and recitation.

+SPCH-C 325 Interviewing Principles and Practices (3 cr.)
 P: SPCH-S 121 or equivalent.
 Study and practice of methods used in business and industrial interviews, emphasis on the logical and psychological bases for the exchange of information-attitudes.
-Lecture and recitation. - SPCH-C 330 Diffusion of Innovations (3 cr.)
+Lecture and recitation.

+SPCH-C 330 Diffusion of Innovations (3 cr.)
 This course will explore the process by which disruptive technologies become adopted within cultures.
 Three major themes will be explored: development of innovations, manner in which innovations become adopted, and the consequences of innovations on individuals, organizations, and cultures.